Teamkiller324/Counter-Strike-Japanese-Translation/README.md

-# Counter-Strike Japanese Translation (Should be CS2 Compatible)
+# Counter-Strike 日本語 Translation (Should be CS2 Compatible)
 Translated from scratch to japanese.
 Because the default is missing alot of translations.
 Unused translation strings are removed.